 The first pair of Galileo’s FOC phase, GSAT0201 and GSAT0202, was launched in August 2014.
-Despite having been injected into a wrong orbit, both satellites have been moved at the end of 2014 and beginning of 2015 to an improved orbit.
+Despite having been injected into an incorrect orbit, these were moved to an improved orbit at the end of 2014 and the beginning of 2015.

-Next pairs of FOC satellites, until November 2016, were launched as follows:
+Subsequent pairs of FOC satellites were launched as follows:

 - GSAT0203 and GSAT0204, in March 2015;